of 1 11

 Result:

-We.
-Further find the mass of the Moon determines a one second
+We further find the mass of the Moon determines a one second invariant

-invariant in terms of its mass by forming a Planck-type constant for
+in terms of its mass by forming a Planck-type constant for the Solar

 Where is given by the Earth kinetic energy and one second: